sundbp/sqlite4clj/README.md

 Returns the java.lang.Process that you can monitor, in the unlikely event that the litestream process crashes you can restart it by running `init-litestream!`.

 sqlite4clj tries to keep its dependencies to a minimum so doesn't support complex yaml generation (which would require adding something like [clj-yaml](https://github.com/clj-commons/clj-yaml) as a dependency).
 If the built in config generation doesn't support your needs you can supply your own litestream config string using the `custom-config-yml` option.

+## Loading the Native Library

+Bundled in the classpath is pre-built libsqlite3 shared library for:

+- macos:   aarch64
+- linux:   aarch64
+- macos:   x86_64
+- linux:   x86_64
+- windows: x86_64

+If you want to provide your own native library then specify the `sqlite4clj.native-lib` system property:

+- `-Dsqlite4clj.native-lib=bundled`, uses the pre-built library (default if property is omitted)
+- `-Dsqlite4clj.native-lib=system`, loads the sqlite3 library from the `java.library.path` (which includes `LD_LIBRARY_PATH`)
+- `-Dsqlite4clj.native-lib=/path/to/libsqlite3.so`, the value is interpreted as a path to a file that is loaded directly

 ### Building SQLite from source